GuideSalesforceL2ATroubleshooting

 Why are leads in Salesforce matching to the wrong account?

 Four root causes account for most wrong matches: two or more active accounts share the lead's email domain, a known-account override points at a legacy account, the incumbent matcher auto-resolved a parent/child collision, or an inactive account is still being counted as a candidate.
-Trace the specific lead to see which one — the decision code names the cause directly rather than hiding behind a similarity score.
+Review the specific lead evidence to see which one applies; the decision-code taxonomy names the cause directly rather than hiding behind a similarity score.

 How do I diagnose a lead matched to the wrong account?

-Run g-gremlin salesforce l2a trace --email <email> or --lead-id <id>.
-Gremlin returns the normalized inputs, the candidate account chain considered, the evidence chain, the decision code, and any existing-field comparison.
-The output answers "why did this lead land here" without a hidden score to argue with.
+Use the discovery-first L2A guide or a working session to inspect the normalized inputs, candidate account chain, evidence chain, public decision code, and any existing-field comparison.
+The output should answer "why did this lead land here" without a hidden score to argue with.

 What is manual_hold and when should I use it?